anastasiapan/Landmarks_vSLAM/README.md

 That's all!

 PS.
 This is a master's project.
-None of us is a computer scientist so our code might not be perfect
+None of us is a computer scientist, we were both students 🎓🎓🎓 when we wrote it
-but we do believe there are some cool ideas in it and the results look awesome 😄😊
+so our code might not be perfect but we do believe there are some cool ideas in it and the results look awesome 😄😊